saltyrtc/saltyrtc-meta/Task-WebRTC.md

 * The *exclude* field MUST contain an `Array` of WebRTC data channel IDs (non-negative integers) that SHALL not be used for the signalling channel.
 The client SHALL store this list for usage during handover.
-* The *max_packet_size* field MUST contain either `0` or a positive integer.
-If one client's value is `0` but the other client's value is greater than `0`, the larger of the two values SHALL be stored to be used for data channel communication.
-Otherwise, the minimum of both clients' maximum size SHALL be stored.
-The stored value SHALL be readable by user applications, so a user application can have its own message chunking implementation if desired.
 * The *handover* field MUST be either `true` or `false`.
 If both client's values are `true`, the negotiated value is `true`.
 In any other case, the negotiated value is `false` and a handover requested